 Nolan took malicious pleasure in the misinformation on the internet.
 Larry was described as a midget, a giant and a monster with two heads, the result of exposure to nuclear radiation.
 He could play Rachmaninoff on two pianos using the extra hands growing from his back.
 One blogger claimed he was a demented painter who recreated Nazi art, another was convinced he was Adolf Hitler’s great-grandson.

 “We can ignore that inconsequential chatter.”
-Halliday brushed it away but he knew it was razzmatazz that would boost Larry’s renown.
+Halliday was dismissive but he knew it was razzmatazz that would boost Larry’s renown.

 The director considered his next move.
 It was best that Larry remained in absentia and shrouded in mystery.
-He went to the basement and stood outside the door of his protégé’s room.
+Halliday went to the basement and stood outside the door of his protégé’s room.
 He opened it a crack and looked inside.
 Larry stood on his pedestal, his face in profile.
 He appeared at ease, tranquil and untroubled.

 Larry Doyle was in demand, crisscrossing the globe to perform at leading venues.
 Halliday enjoyed the benefits of success.
 He appreciated elaborately prepared food, vintage wine, XO cognac and the pungency of sixty-minute cigars.
 The opulence of luxury hotels offset the discomfort of air travel and time spent at airports.
 Of course, they travelled first class.
 Halliday no longer dreamed of an alternative self, of an imaginary sleek and svelte body.

 They were in Madrid having returned from Las Vegas where Larry exhibited at the Bellagio with Warhol pop art.
 It was a lucrative stop on the tour though Halliday had been irritated by the naysayers who claimed he was pandering to a crass obsession with the grotesque.
 A triumph nonetheless, as was the week-long stint at the New York MOMA to reinterpret Pollock and Kahlo.